1880 – 1910

 Symbolism vs. Pre-Raphaelite art: Contrast the ideal, virginal beauty of Pre-Rapaelite women with their evil, monstrous counterparts below.

-A hallucinatory world of creepy, disembodied heads, and hybrid human-animal and human-monster creatures
+A hallucinatory world of creepy, disembodied/severed heads, and hybrid human-animal and human-monster creatures